Barrington Stage Company: Dedication to new works

 In addition to The 25th Annual Putnam County Spelling Bee, many other new works have seen their world premieres at BSC.
 As of 2020, BSC had produced 36 pieces of new work, including 19 of which that moved to New York stages in some capacity.

 Mark St. Germain's Ears on a Beatle, The God Committee, and Freud's Last Session, are all plays that were initially produced at BSC, which transferred to New York for Off-Broadway runs.

 In 2003, BSC produced The Game, a musical based on the novel Les Liaisons dangereuses.
 In 2016, Barrington Stage Company premiered Christopher Demos-Brown's American Son which later transferred to Broadway and became a Netflix film.

 The Burman New Play Award

 In 2018 the Burman New Play Award was established.
 The award is given to emerging playwrights for unproduced full-length works.
 Past Grand Prize winners include Stacey Rose’s America v.
 2.1: The Sad Demise & Eventual Extinction of the American Negro, and Daniella De Jesus's Get Your Pink Hands off Me Sucka and Give Me Back.

 Musical Theatre Lab

-Created in 2006 by Artistic Director Julianne Award and Tony Award winner composer William Finn, the Musical Theatre Lab (MTL) is a place for young musical theatre writers to develop their work from an early reading to full productions.
+Created in 2006 by Artistic Director Julianne Boyd and Tony Award winner composer William Finn, the Musical Theatre Lab (MTL) is a place for young musical theatre writers to develop their work from an early reading to full productions.
 As of 2020, it had produced six workshops and 11 world premiere musicals.